emreYbs/GoodReads-Scraping-with-Scrapy/README.md

 ![image](https://user-images.githubusercontent.com/59505246/137909791-a516b761-7871-422c-a94d-8f136f56101e.png)
 ![image](https://user-images.githubusercontent.com/59505246/137913838-a46b802a-1c01-471a-80e7-65b73180dbf7.png)

-# To sum up, I agree with the Swedish author, Stieg Larsson *“We need to have a talk on the subject of what's yours and what's mine.”* with a conclusion that the data is ours! :).
+# To sum up
+- I agree with the Swedish author, Stieg Larsson *“We need to have a talk on the subject of what's yours and what's mine.”* with a conclusion that the data is ours! :).
 So feel free to use this hobby project.
 Just scraping but without getting insights from the scraped data has little value.
 So, the simple SandDance extension can give meaningful insights in a very easy way.
 That's why I've added screenshots, to inspire the ones who have not used this free extension/tool.

 [![Open Source Love](https://firstcontributions.github.io/open-source-badges/badges/open-source-v2/open-source.png)](https://github.com/firstcontributions/open-source-badges)